wisemen-digital/web-onboarding-codelab/index.md

 - Try to make a route for the `TodoOverviewView.vue` view.
 Don't forget to also add the route to the `router.ts` file.

 Yes, this is a lot of folders and files.
 But this is how we structure our projects and if you work on larger projects you will see that this is very handy.

-💡Don't forget to make a pull request of your work so your buddy can review your code and keep track of your progress.
-Keeping your PR's small and frequent is a good practice.

 ## PROJECT: Displaying todo's